-- 5.1 Headteachers and managers should be aware of the previous attendance history of candidates for roles in School.
-Any information should be dealt with sensitively and obtained in a fair and open way through: - Recruitment All applicants for posts should be informed of the school policy statement on attendance. - When a provisional offer of appointment has been made, contact any employment referees for information in relation to the candidate's attendance history over the previous 2 years and ask for details of any live disciplinary warnings for punctuality or absence.
-NB In accordance with the Equality Act 2010, this information should not be sought before the provisional offer is made - In considering the information provided by the referees, have particular regard to any absence relating to a disability in light of the employer's responsibilities under the Equality Act. - You may need to arrange a further discussion with the candidate to ask specific questions on the reasons for their absences or seek the advice of the Occupational Health Unit.
+5.1 Line managers should be aware of the previous attendance history of candidates for teaching roles within the service.
+Any information should be dealt with sensitively and obtained in a fair and open way through:

-- A copy of the school policy statement on attendance and the absence notification procedure should be made available to all existing employees and new appointments to posts at the school. - During the induction period, reinforce the notification procedure and the consequences that follow if that procedure is not adhered to and reinforce good attendance as a positive aim of the school. - For support staff subject to probationary periods, prior to confirmation of appointment, carefully review any periods of absence (extending the probationary period where necessary) or, in extreme cases, take steps not to confirm the appointment.
+- Recruitment All applicants for posts should be informed of the service policy statement on attendance. - When a provisional offer of appointment has been made, appointment • When a provisional offer of appointment has been made, contact any employment referees for information in relation to the candidate's attendance history over the previous 2 years and ask for details of any live warnings for punctuality or absence.
+NB In accordance with the Equality Act 2010, this information should not be sought before the provisional offer of employment is made - In considering the information provided by the referees, have particular regard to any absence relating to a disability in light of the employer's responsibilities under the Equality Act. - You may need to arrange a further discussion with the candidate to ask specific questions on the reasons for their absences or seek the advice of the Occupational Health Unit. - A copy of the policy statement on attendance and the absence notification procedure should be made available to all existing employees and new appointments to teaching posts within the service. - During the induction period reinforce the notification procedure and the consequences that follow if that procedure is not adhered to and reinforce good attendance as a positive aim of the service.